clevermissfox/react_app/README.md

 # Updating github Actions

-- Navigate to settings > Environments and Secrets
+- On GitHub, navigate to settings > Environments and Secrets
 - for the secret SSH_PRIVATE_KEY, log in via ssh and use cmd cat ~/.ssh/id_rsa
 - copy the entire conents including “-----BEGIN OPENSSH PRIVATE KEY----- “and "-----END OPENSSH PRIVATE KEY-----"
 - paste it into gh SSH_PRIVATE_KEY value

+# Testing Deployment

+- Pushing changes!